Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Numerical results

-The last Riemann problem is a Sod-like problem in the presence of the quadratic gravitational source term \eqref{eq:default_phi_expression}.
-The initial data is given in steady variables $q$, $s$ and $H$, and is reported in \cref{tab:RP_source_init}, alongside the final time $t_\text{f}$, for each EOS.
+This compactly supported potential is used to make sure that the domain is closed, to observe the entropy decay.} The initial data {are} given in steady variables $q$, $s$ and $H$, and {are} reported in \cref{tab:RP_source_init}, alongside the final time $t_\text{f}$, for each EOS.
 Note that, for the \PenRob EOS, we set the initial jump position to $x_0 = 0.8$, since all waves travel towards the left of the domain.
 The equilibrium variables are displayed in \cref{fig:RP_dens,fig:RP_u,fig:RP_p}.
-We observe that the solution generated by the new well-balanced scheme accurately captures the arising shock and rarefaction waves.
-The numerical results are compared against a reference solution obtained with the classical HLL scheme with a centered discretization of the source terms on \num{7500} cells.
+We observe that the solution generated by the new well-balanced \FWBscheme {and \FWBschemeTwo schemes} accurately captures the arising shock and rarefaction waves. {The entropy decay, displayed in \cref{fig:RP_entropy_decay}, shows that the schemes also respect the discrete entropy inequality.} The numerical results are compared against a reference solution obtained with the \HLLscheme scheme on \num{7500} cells. {We also compare our results to the \HLLscheme scheme on a coarse mesh.
+This time, the curves are not superimposed, due to the difference in source term treatment.
+Most notably, we observe that the \FWBscheme and \FWBschemeTwo are able to capture plateaux and waves in a more accurate way than the \HLLscheme scheme.
+This is confirmed by comparing the \FWBscheme scheme on a coarse mesh (green curves) to its counterpart on a fine mesh (orange curves).
+In the latter case, the plateaux are sharper and the waves are better resolved.}